Deploy Your AI Agent to Any Channel — Website, Voice, Telegram, ChatGPT, Claude & CLI

 Save your settings once configured.

-If you’re a business owner: The system prompt is like the script and personality guidelines you’d give a new receptionist.
+If you’re a business owner: The system prompt is like the script you’d give a new receptionist.
 “Be warm and professional.
-Always confirm the appointment time.
-Don’t discuss pricing unless asked.” — that kind of direction.
+Always confirm the appointment time.”
 The rest of the settings are one-time technical setup.

-If you’ve used Zapier or n8n: The system prompt is similar to configuring a “Formatter” or “Filter” step — except it governs the AI’s entire personality and decision-making across all interactions, not just one workflow.
+If you’ve used Zapier or n8n: The system prompt governs the AI’s entire personality and decision-making across all interactions — not just one workflow.

 Step 4: Understand Your Tools

 Your AI agent comes with a set of tools specific to what you purchased.
-For example, CRM or Calendly appointment booking agent includes tools to check availability, create meetings, reschedule, and cancel.
+A Calendly appointment booking agent includes tools to check availability, create meetings, reschedule, and cancel.
 A content creation agent includes tools to search knowledge, crawl websites, and publish content.
-A business systems agent includes tools to manage records, send emails, and run workflows.

-Each tool is a standalone capability that your AI agent calls automatically during conversations — you don’t need to configure when or how they’re used.
-The AI decides (intelligently) based on the chat.
+Each tool is called automatically during conversations — you don’t need to configure when or how they’re used.
+The AI decides based on the conversation.

-To see what each tool does, check the product-specific guide that came with your purchase email.
-You can also visit My Actions in your SBOS dashboard to see descriptions for every tool.
+To see what each tool does, visit My Actions in your SBOS dashboard.

 Setup Complete — Now Choose Your Channels